Enos Collins: Privateers

 He was born to a merchant family in Liverpool, Nova Scotia.
 Trading and a few privateering voyages to the West Indies on the privateer ship Charles Mary Wentworth in his youth gave him experience to own and manage his own fleet of vessels.

 While best known for his ownership of the privateer schooner Liverpool Packet, Collins's main fortune was made in shrewd wartime trading and careful peacetime investments.

 He moved to Halifax during the War of 1812 and married into the Halifax elite.
 When the merchant Charles Prescott retired in 1811, Collins purchased Prescott's wharf and warehouse on Upper Water Street in Halifax, later expanding it by purchase and foreclosure to become the headquarters of his commercial empire.
-During the War of 1812, he was a partner with Joseph Allsion in the firm "Collins & Allison" which bought captured American vessels from the prize courts and sold their cargoes at a profit.
+During the War of 1812, he was a partner with Joseph Allison in the firm "Collins & Allison" which bought captured American vessels from the prize courts and sold their cargoes at a profit.